traceopt-ai/traceml/README.md

 ## The Problem

 Training large machine learning models often feels like a black box.
-One minute everything's running — the next, you're staring at a cryptic **"CUDA out of memory"** error.
+One minute everything's running and the next, you're staring at a cryptic **"CUDA out of memory"** error.

 Pinpointing which part of the model is consuming too much memory or slowing things down is frustrating and time-consuming.
 Traditional profiling tools can be overly complex or lack the granularity deep learning developers need.